Wiki

 iShares Gold Trust Micro (IAUM): Best Ultra-Low-Cost Option for Long-Term Holders

 iShares Gold Trust Micro claims the title of absolute lowest-cost option at 0.09% expense ratio, undercutting even GLDM by one basis point.
-With $5.52 billion in assets, IAUM is smaller but still substantial enough to ensure operational stability.
+With around $8 billion in assets, IAUM is smaller but still substantial enough to ensure operational stability.

-The fund's 40.47% one-year return and 45.35% total return align with category averages, confirming that ultra-low fees translate directly to superior outcomes when tracking remains consistent.
+The fund's 1-year return closely tracks the broader gold ETF category, confirming that ultra-low fees translate directly to superior outcomes when tracking remains consistent.

 That minimal fee advantage saves you $10 annually per $100,000 versus GLDM, a difference that becomes meaningful only over very long periods of 20+ years as compounding works its magic.